Rolling Van worked in partnership with Visit Idaho to create this Travel Tip.

 Early morning, dark skies, brisk air, and a hunger to catch those first turns.
 The only sound we could hear was the boiling of water for our morning coffee.
 We poured the fresh brew into our mugs and walked out onto our tailgate—the makeshift patio of our truck camper.
-We were set up in a prime parking spot in the overnight lot of Schweitzer Mountain Resort alongside a few other RVs and campers.
+We were set up in a prime parking spot in the overnight lot of Schweitzer alongside a few other RVs and campers.
 As we took the first sip from our steamy mugs, the sun rose above the horizon and lit the sky on fire.
 We watched the light slowly inch onto the mountain and the sun soar above Lake Pend Oreille.
 This moment was simply breathtaking.
 The best part of it all: you could hear a pin drop.

-The following day, we decided to explore the town closest to Schweitzer – Sandpoint.
+The following day, we decided to explore the town closest to Schweitzer—Sandpoint.
 We began our day with mouthwatering breakfast burritos at Joel’s.
 Following breakfast, we grabbed some coffee at Evans Brothers Coffee Roasters.
 This is a community hot spot and should definitely be scheduled into your morning routine while in town.

 They recommended we check out Beet and Basil for dinner.
 We took their advice and strolled downtown to indulge in more local cuisine.
 Beet and Basil began as a food truck but has opened up a beautiful new restaurant.
 It focuses on global flavors with local flare.
-Both of our dishes were fantastic and the atmosphere provided the perfect end to our 36 hours in this part of northern Idaho.
+Both of our dishes were fantastic, and the atmosphere provided the perfect end to our 36 hours in this part of northern Idaho.

 We were hesitant to share the story of this place.
-We surely wanted to keep Sandpoint and Schweitzer as our own secret ski destination.
+We surely wanted to keep Sandpoint and Schweitzer as our own secret ski destinations.
 However, the local Sandpoint businesses and this epic mountain are too good not to be shared.
 You can thank us later.

 Add to your northern Idaho ski adventure with a few turns at Lookout Pass.
 Check out our guide to this mountain oasis here.

-Feature image credited to Rolling Van Creative.
+Feature image credited to Rolling Van.